Best Guitar Strings for Beginners for Electric & Acoustic Guitars

 Whether you’re buying an acoustic or electric guitar, it will most likely be shipped with a set of D’Addario strings.
 That says a lot about the brand’s prominence and position on the market.
 However, here are my favorite D’Addario strings – the EJ26-3D 11-52.

-The EJ26-3D 11-52 strings are my recommendation for beginners, as they offer great balance between playability and strength.
+The EJ26-3D 11-52 strings are one of the best acoustic guitar strings for beginners, as they offer great balance between playability and strength.
 They are .011 gauge, with the low E string at .052.
 D’Addario offers the EJ26-3D in several other 6 and 12-string variants.

 These strings are made of phosphor bronze alloy and offer a slightly darker tone than their bronze counterparts, landing around the middle of the dark-warm spectrum.
 This makes them musical chameleons, giving them unparalleled versatility.